richardvenneman/appsignal-docs/source/organization/billing.html.md

 We hate to see you leave, but sometimes you need to cancel your subscription or have your account deleted.

-You can cancel the subscription for any organization you're an owner for in AppSignal (there can be multiple owners for any organization).
-When signed in, click "Profile & settings" in the top right corner of your screen, and go to the Billing section for the organization you'd like to cancel the subscription for.
-At the bottom of the page, you'll find the large "Go to cancellation form" button.
+You can [cancel the subscription](https://appsignal.com/redirect-to/organization?to=admin/cancellations/new) for any organization you're an owner for in AppSignal (there can be multiple owners for any organization).

 In the next step, you're asked to confirm the cancellation and provide a reason for doing so.
 While you could just enter "x", we do appreciate and manually process all of your feedback!